HiDannyZ/RayTracer/README.md

 ## ViewPlane
 ![.](https://github.com/HiDannyZhu/RayTracer/blob/master/Images/ViewPlane.png)
-The Viewplane is a graphically way to represent 3D objects as 2D To produce Perspective projections are used to produce images which look natural.
-When we view scenes in everyday life far away items appear small relative to nearer items.
+To be able to see the images created by the Ray tracer, I had to implement a view plane for our eye camera.
+Similar to how a camera creates 2D images from pictures on our 3D world, the Viewplane is a graphically way to represent 3D objects as 2D.

 ## BackWard Raytracing